Michael Kesselring

 From - 2021, To - Present

-Michael Alan Kesselring (born January 13, 2000) is an American professional ice hockey player who is a defenseman for the Buffalo Sabres of the National Hockey League (NHL).
-He was selected 164th overall by the Edmonton Oilers in the 2018 NHL entry draft.
-Kesselring has demonstrated strong physical attributes and hockey sense throughout his career, making significant strides in both junior and professional leagues.
+Michael Alan Kesselring (born January 13, 2000) is an American professional ice hockey player who plays as a defenseman in the National Hockey League (NHL).
+He was selected 164th overall by the Edmonton Oilers in the 2018 NHL entry draft and has since built a reputation as a steady, right-shooting blue liner with strong physical tools.
+Kesselring has represented the United States at the international level and continues to compete at the top tier of North American professional hockey.

 Early Life and Background